 Here’s how to start implementing the new lease standard now.

-Where do I Start in Identifying Contracts that Could be Leases?
+How to Identify an Embedded Lease: Where do I Start in Identifying Contracts that Could be Leases?

 Identifying these contracts starts by reviewing expense details for recurring payments—not only the lease or rent expenses, but all the expense accounts.
 For each recurring payment, obtain the applicable contract and review it to determine if your entity has an embedded lease in a service contract.
 Obtaining these contracts could be a challenge, so start looking for them now.

 After implementation, consider updating the process for reviewing new contracts to include determining whether service contracts contain an embedded lease.
-This will allow the accounting staff to identify leases on the front-end, instead of discovering them when closing the books (or when your entity’s auditor starts asking questions).
+This will allow the accounting staff to identify leases on the front-end, instead of discovering them when closing the financial books (or when your entity’s auditor starts asking questions).

 What Should You Consider When Reviewing a Contract To Determine If It Contains An Embedded Lease?

 Careful consideration should be given to the terms of the contract to determine if it contains a lease.
-For there to be lease, a contract must have both of the following:
+For there to be a lease, a contract must have both of the following:

 Directing the use of the asset happens when the entity provides information to the service provider about how and when the asset will be used.